DaanDeMeyer/mkosi-kernel/README.md

 via the command line (e.g. `mkosi -f build -c <path-to-config>`).

 To build the selftests, set `SELFTESTS=1` using `Environment=`.
+`SELFTESTS_TARGETS=` can be used to only build specific selftests targets.
 `SELFTESTS_SKIP_TARGETS=` can be used to skip specific selftests targets, such as bpf which can take a long time to rebuild.